-The issue of like goods was considered during the original investigation into consumer pineapple exported from Thailand in REP 41 and the original investigation into consumer pineapple exported from the Philippines in REP 112.
+As discussed above, the issue of like goods was considered during the original investigation into consumer pineapple exported from Thailand in REP 41 and the original investigation into consumer pineapple exported from the Philippines in REP 112.

-In REP 41 and REP 112, for consumer pineapple, Customs and Border Protection was satisfied that there was an Australian industry producing like goods to the goods under consideration.
+In REP 41 and REP 112, for consumer pineapple, the then ACS was satisfied that there was an Australian industry producing like goods to the goods under consideration.